 "Slow" marine animals show their secret life under high magnification.
 Corals and sponges build coral reefs and play crucial roles in the biosphere, yet we know almost nothing about their daily lives.
-These animals are actually very mobile creatures, however their motion is only detectable at different time scales compared to ours and requires time lapses to be seen.
+These animals are actually very mobile creatures.
+However their motion is only detectable at different time scales compared to ours and requires time lapses to be seen.

 === Technical details ===

-Just the intro and last scene are regular real-time footage.
-One frame required about 10 minutes of processing time (raw conversion + stacking).
-Unfortunately, the success rate was very low due to copious technical challenges and I spent almost 9 long months just to learn how to make these kinds of videos and understand how to work with these delicate creatures.
+Just the intro and the last scene are regular real-time footage.
+One frame required about 10 minutes of processing time (raw conversion + stacking + deconvolution in some scenes).
+Unfortunately, the success rate was very low due to copious technical challenges and we spent almost 9 long months to get it right.

 Music: Atmostra III by Cedric Baravaglio, Jonathan Ochmann and Zdravko Djordjevic.